|Millwall 2 v 1 Leeds United|

 Prices for away fans are £29 for adults, with over 65's at £20, under 16's £16, under 16's £14 and under 12's £9.
 It would probably be unwise to get a ticket in any of the home stands, and in any case Millwall have been kind enough to remove that temptation by selling them only to those with a previous booking history.

 The concourse offers hot food ranging from a range of pies from the 'Pie Factory' to sausage rolls, burgers and chips.
 The police have been known to be a bit mob-handed, and there are plenty of stories on the Millwall messageboards about fans being thrown out for trivial ‘offences’, though every year they seem to get away with offensive chanting and gestures about the tragedy in Istanbul.

-After the game we can expect to be kept inside for at least half an hour, so all in all it sounds like a really fun day out!
+After the game the Leeds fans at the New Den can expect to be kept inside for at least half an hour while the locals are dispersed, so all in all it sounds like a really fun day out!

 Some of this stuff came from www.footballgroundguide.com .

 Please report offensive, libellous or inappropriate posts by using the links provided.